Haivision/srt/docs/build-win.md

 #### 1.2.1.
 Cryptograpjic Library

 SRT has an external dependency on **cryptographic library**.
-This dependency can be disabled with the `-DENABLE_ENCRYPTION=OFF` CMake build option.
+This dependency can be disabled by `-DENABLE_ENCRYPTION=OFF` CMake build option.
-Then SRT will be able to operate only in unencrypted mode.
+With disabled encryption SRT will be unable to establish secure connections, only unencrypted mode can be used.

-To be able to use SRT encryption, one of the following Crypto libraries is required:
+With the enabled SRT encryption, one of the following Crypto libraries is required:

-- `OpenSSL` (recommended)
+- `OpenSSL` (default)
 - `LibreSSL`
 - `MbedTLS`